GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Beauty is more important in computing than anywhere else in technology because software is so complicated.
-Beauty is the ultimate defense against complexity.
+> ### That language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.
 >
-> ~ *David Gelernter*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts